-Fujifilm X-A1 review
+Fujifilm X-A1 full review

 The X-A1 is Fujifilm’s handsome-looking entry-level interchangeable lens X-series compact, a range noted for reviving the critical fortunes of the brand with its classic styling and a feature set more geared to enthusiasts and pros than the happy-snappy brigade.

 Although it's the model pitched at those new to the series, the X-A1 still comes with a large 16-megapixel APS-C-sized sensor, a physical match for those found in digital SLRs and higher-priced Fujifilm X cameras, such as the X-E2 and X-T1.

 - Panasonic Lumix DMC-GM1 review

 A further bonus is a tilting 3-inch, 920 k dot LCD, built-in flash and a vacant hotshoe for accessory attachment.
 Its light sensitivity stretches to a whopping ISO 25,600, as on a semi-pro camera.
 Wi-Fi connectivity is included.
 The handgrip provided may be small, but on a practical note the whole faceplate of our review sample was covered in a non-slip rubber coating, not just the grip itself.

 As with the rest of the Fuji camera range, including its FinePix super zooms, an Advanced mode provides access to digital filter effects.
 There are eight options here, including the corner shading Toy Camera and the tilt and shift lens ape-ing Miniature mode.
 Naturally we also get Fuji’s USP of Film Simulation modes, which simulate the effects of using certain old Fuji film stock, including Velvia (for vivid colours), Astia (for a soft focus effect most suited to portraiture) and Provia (the X-A1’s standard, neutral default setting).